kavya-rn08/PEDIFX/README.md

 If you use this work, please cite our paper.

 ## Authors
-Kavya R Nair
-Jagdeep Kaur
+Kavya R Nair, Jagdeep Kaur